 - Tap on the My Friends tab below your profile to be shown a list of your friends.

 - Choose a friend and tap on their icon.
-This will open the chatbox.
+This will open your friends profile screen.

-- Tap on your friend’s icon on the upper left corner of the chatbox to open the edit display name page.
+- Tap on your friend’s name below the profile icon to open the edit display name page.

 - Change the Display name to what you want then tap on Save.